What is Biodynamic Craniosacral Therapy and how does it work?

 You can rest easy.
 The work we do does not involve any physical manipulation or adjustment.
 We use soft contact, wherever it’s needed, to tune into your tissues both physically and energetically.
 In response, your body shows us where it needs to shift restriction or pain.
 Most often the practitioner’s attentive presence and awareness of your anatomy is enough support for your body’s physical structures to reorganize on their own.
 There is never a need to make this happen manually.

 What can I expect in a session?

-A session takes place mainly on the treatment table with clothing on, though some work may be done sitting or through brief guided exercises.
+An in-person session takes place mainly on the treatment table with clothing on, though some work may be done sitting or through brief guided exercises.

 You may enter a very restful state where your body feels very still and at ease.
 You might also feel body sensations such as gurgling, heat or cold, buzzing, expansion and contraction.
 It’s okay if discomfort or emotions surface as your body processes and releases energy.
 Often people report feeling calmer and more relaxed at the end of a session.

 (Virtual sessions may involve a combination of sitting and lying down.)

 How can I support my own healing after a session?

 Your system usually keeps integrating the work for a couple days afterward.
 Drink plenty of water (without ice is optimal), and be gentle with yourself.
 A hot bath with a cup of Epsom salts is helpful to draw out metabolites.
 I am available to clients by text or email if they have questions or feel the need for further support.